-The top 10 transferable skills you need on your CV
+The top 10 transferable skills for your CV

 Communication